 The lyrics of Soldi include a line in Arabic, one of the singer’s few childhood memories.
 His father is Egyptian and his mother is Sardinian.
 The song is autobiographical and tells the story of a father who pays little attention to his son’s needs beyond questions of money.

 Pro tip: We would recommend this anthem to advanced learners of Italian, as the lyrics are fast-paced – but that doesn’t make the song any less catchy.

 La Solitudine, Laura Pausini (1993)

-La Solitudine (Loneliness) is an autobiographical song which tells the story of Pausini’s first love, her boyfriend of the time.
+La Solitudine (Loneliness) is an autobiographical song that tells the story of Pausini’s first love, her boyfriend of the time.

 Pro tip: As far as the level of Italian is concerned, the ballad is easy to follow and Pausini’s slow cadence will make you want to listen to more of her anthems.
 However, some parts might be difficult to follow, an English translation of her lyrics may be appropriate at first.
 Also emotionally you will be a trainwreck.

 Did you know?
 La Solitudine became such a resounding success that the singer decided to adapt it into Spanish a year later under the title La Soledad.